aristanetworks/cloudvision-go/README.md

 <br />
 <br />

+## Ansible Version
+Currently, Ansible 2.0 is supported by the test framework.

 ## Ansible-push vs. Ansible-pull
 The main design of Ansible is that there is a centralized server from which a set of "playbooks" or configuration modules are pushed to the remote servers.
 There is also an opposite design, called [Ansible-pull](http://docs.ansible.com/ansible/playbooks_intro.html#ansible-pull), which is essentially the opposite - instead of having a centralized server, the remote servers themselves pull from a git repo that contains the playbooks that need to be run, and run them independently by themselves.
 We support both models, although we rely more on Ansible-pull model than push.